 View our slides from our Fall 2017 Orientation New Graduate Student Orientation

-All new graduate teaching assistants must attend the Teaching Assistant Orientation before the TA teaches any class.
+Any new graduate teaching assistant (TAs) must attend the TA orientation before the TA teaches any class.

-This orientation provides students with information relevant to their academic role as well as graduate assistantship responsibilities, including:
+This orientation provides students with information relevant to their academic role, including:

 - Legal issues related to teaching